Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/terminal.md

 Manual Page: man

-See what command does and how to use it.
+See what a command does and how to use it.

 ```
 $ man pwd